Judge holds Trump in contempt, fines him $9,000 and raises threat of jail in hush money trial

+Merchan wrote that he is “keenly aware of, and protective of,” Trump’s First Amendment rights, “particularly given his candidacy for the office of President of the United States.”

+“It is critically important that defendant’s legitimate free speech rights not be curtailed, that he be able to fully campaign for the office which he seeks and that he be able to respond and defend himself against political attacks,” Merchan wrote.

-Merchan wrote that Trump “is hereby warned that the Court will not tolerate continued willful violations of its lawful orders and that if necessary and appropriate under the circumstances, it will impose an incarceratory punishment.”
+Still, he warned, that the court would not tolerate "willful violations of its lawful orders and that if necessary and appropriate under the circumstances, it will impose an incarceratory punishment.”

-Trump stared down at the table in front of him as the judge read the ruling, frowning slightly.

 The ruling came at the start of the second week of testimony in the historic case.
 Manhattan prosecutors say Trump and his associates took part in an illegal scheme to influence the 2016 presidential campaign by burying negative stories.
 He has pleaded not guilty.

-Merchan is also weighing other alleged gag order violations by Trump and will hear arguments Thursday.
+“Thus, in this court’s view, this post constitutes the words of defendant himself,” Merchan wrote.

+Merchan cautioned that the gag order “not be used as a sword instead of a shield by potential witnesses” and that if people who are protected by the order, like Cohen, continue to attack Trump “it becomes apparent” they don’t need the gag order’s protection.
+Cohen has said he will refrain from commenting about Trump until after he testifies at the trial.

-Court was resuming Tuesday with Gary Farro, a banker who helped Trump's former attorney Michael Cohen open accounts, including one that Cohen used to buy the silence of porn performer Stormy Daniels.
+Meanwhile, testimony resumed Tuesday with Gary Farro, a banker who helped Cohen, Trump's former attorney, open accounts, including one that Cohen used to buy the silence of porn performer Stormy Daniels.
 She alleged a 2006 sexual encounter with Trump, which he denies.

-For his part, the former president and presumptive Republican nominee has been campaigning in his off-hours, but he is required to be in court when it is in session, four days a week.
-Outside the courtroom, Trump criticized prosecutors again.

 Through detailed testimony on email exchanges, business transactions and bank accounts, prosecutors are forming the foundation of their argument that Trump is guilty of 34 felony counts of falsifying business records in connection with the hush money payments.
 The prosecution is leading up to crucial testimony from Cohen himself, who went to federal prison after pleading guilty to campaign finance violations and other crimes.
 Trump has denied any wrongdoing and pleaded not guilty.